Skip to content

 Why Onsensui 99 is chosen for Japanese cooking

-sourced from approximately 750m underground in Tarumizu City, Kagoshima Prefecture.
+ONSENSUI99 (Onsensui 99) is a natural alkaline hot spring water collected from approximately 750m underground in Tarumizu City, Kagoshima Prefecture.

-Its characteristics include:
+Its characteristics are:

 • pH 9.5-9.9

-• Hardness 1.7mg/L
+• Hardness 1.7 mg/L

 • Ultra-soft water

-• dashi
+• Dashi

-• miso soup
+• Miso soup

-• chawanmushi
+• Chawanmushi

 • Japanese tea

-• takikomi gohan (seasoned rice)
+• Takikomi gohan (mixed rice)

 Traditional Japanese kaiseki set meal with sashimi, chawanmushi and tempura